thedaviddias/Front-End-Performance-Checklist/README.md

 - [ ] **Pre-load optimization with prefetch, dns-prefetch and prerender:** ![low]
 Popular browsers can use directive on `<link>` tag and "rel" attribute with certain keywords to pre-load specific URLs.

     *Why:*
-    > Prefetching allows a browser to silently fetch the necessary resources needed to display content that a user might access in the near future.
-The browser is able to store these resources in its cache and speed up the way web pages load when they are using different domains for page resources.
+    > Prefetching allows a browser to silently fetch the necessary resources needed to display content that a user might access shortly.
+The browser can store these resources in its cache and speed up the way web pages load when they are using different domains for page resources.
 When a web page has finished loading and the idle time has passed, the browser begins downloading other resources.
-When a user go in a particular link (already prefetched), the content will be instantly served.
+When a user goes in a particular link (already prefetched), the content will be instantly served.

     *How:*
     > ⁃ Ensure that `<link>` is in your `<head>` section.